ismo-karkkainen/datalackey/README.md

 # Building

 You need cmake and compiler for C++14.
-Currently clang on macOS, and clang and gcc on Ubuntu have been tried.
+Currently clang and gcc have been tried and they work.
 Assuming a build directory parallel to main datalackey directory, you can use:

     cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ../datalackey